Elinor Florence, Author

 Art From the Attic Preparation

-This year, the project was resurrected under the leadership of Tara Whittick, a teacher at Windermere Elementary School.
+The project was resurrected under the leadership of Tara Whittick, a teacher at Windermere Elementary School.
 The goal is to transform a flat green playground into a fun place to learn and play.
-When completed, the playground will have a small forest of trees, a huge sandbox, climbing structures made of natural materials, an outdoor classroom consisting of a circle of stone seats, and interpretive signage.
+When completed, it will have trees, a huge sandbox, climbing structures, and an outdoor classroom consisting of a circle of stone seats.
 The students had a contest to name their new playground, and came up with this delightful name: “Winderland.”

 I volunteered for the sale because I have four “kids” at Windermere School — my daughter Katie teaches kindergarten there, and now three of my five grandchildren are Windermere students.